-SPLAT! is a powerful terrestrial RF propagation and terrain analysis tool covering the spectrum between 20 MHz and 20 GHz.
-It is designed for operation on Unix and Linux-based workstations.
+SPLAT! is a simple, yet powerful terrain analysis tool written for Unix and Linux-based workstations.
 SPLAT! is free software.
 Redistribution and/or modification is permitted under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License or any later version.
 Adoption of SPLAT! source code in proprietary or closed-source applications is a violation of this license, and is strictly forbidden.